 You are bound to catch these sooner or later in the Eastern Solent area, and if they are big enough they are superb eating.
 Here is how to do it.
 Firstly, catch one (use a landing net as they may drop as soon as they break the surface.
 If it is large enough (minimum 130mm from between the eyes to the back of the carapace for males), keep it cool and out of water.
 As soon as you can, cook it.
 First, scrub it with a vegetable brush to remove the worst of the muck that collects on them, then kill it with a spike pushed through the centre of the underside and wiggled.
 On males, go in at the end of the pointed flap.
 It will go limp.
 Put it in a big pot of boiling water with a handful of salt added, and boil for 25 minutes.
 Take it out and plunge in cold water, then stand it on end to drain.
 There will be plenty of gunge floating about, just wash this off, it looks a bit horrid but it is OK.
 Cool it as fast as you can, and keep it in the fridge – eat within a couple of days.

 To “pick” a spider crap, pull off all the legs and claws, break each segment with a hammer or rolling pin, and pull the white meat out.
 To get at the white body meat, prise off the shell and peel off and remove the feathery gills that are all around the body.
 Wash your hands after, these can harbour nasties.
 Then get to work on the leg sockets, that is where there is a load of white meat.
-There is some edible gooey brown meat around the shell if you fancy it.
+There is some edible gooey brown meat around the shell and in the head if you fancy it.
 Getting at the socket meat is fiddly but worth it.
 Each leg socket has a thin shell around it, so you have to cut or pick this open and flick the meat out – it is best to use an old bent skewer and flick the meat into a bowl.

 Crab Pasta in a Hurry

 - Crab meat (from your spider crab above or a tin of crab meat will do)